obheda12/Solidity-Security-Compendium/README.md

 This initiative will be documented live on my twitter: https://twitter.com/theweb3hacker

+If you're interested in a high-quality smart contract audit at a resonable budget please feel free to reach out as well.
+If my team and I have a slot, we will do out best to accomodate!

 Day | Topic | Overview
 --- | --- | ---
 **1** | [Transaction Order Dependence](/days/day1.md) | **NOTE:** Ethereum is now a POS chain and this is not as prevalent however the context of this vulnerability is still important to understand different attack flows for auditors.
 Transaction Order Dependence (TOD) is a vulnerability in smart contracts that arises when the execution outcome of a contract function depends on the order of transactions.